wavefrontHQ/docs/pages/doc/logging_kuberentes_tutorial.md

 ## Search and Filter Logs

-Once Tanzu Observability receives the data, you can search and filter logs on the log browser, see the logs related to alerts, and drill into logs from a chart, Application Map, and the Traces Browser.
+Once Tanzu Observability receives the data, you can:
+* Search and filter logs on the Log Browser.
+* See the logs related to alerts.
+* Drill into logs from a chart, Application Map, and the Traces Browser.

 Follow these steps:
 1. In your web browser, go to your Wavefront instance and log in.
-1. From the toolbar, select **Logs**.
+1. On the toolbar, click **Logs**.
 You see the Log Browser.
 1. Click **application** and select **my_app**.
-    {% include tip.html content="If **Auto Search** is on, the search results show up on the logs browser page when you add a source, tag, or word to the search bar.
-If **Auto Search** is off, click **Search** to get the search results. "%}
+    {% include tip.html content="If **Auto Search** is on, the search results show up on theLog Browser page when you add a source, tag, or word(s) to the search bar.
+If **Auto Search** is off, to get the search results, click **Search**. "%}
     ![a screenshot of the log browser with my_app on the search bar.](images/logging_kubernetes_tutorial_search.png)

 To learn more, see [Log Browser](logging_log_browser.html).

-## Clean Up
+## Clean Up the Content

-After running the tutorial, run the following commands to delete the content that you created for this tutorial:
+Follow these steps to delete the content that you created for this tutorial.

-1. Navigate to each terminal that you have service running and press **Ctrl** + **C** to stop them.
+1. Navigate to each terminal where you have a service running and press **Ctrl** + **C** to stop the services.

-1. Stop the proxy container running on Docker:
+1. Stop the proxy container running on Docker.
     ```
     # get the container ID for the wavefront Proxy
     docker ps